-Natasha Straley is an independent narrative film director working between New York City and San Antonio, Texas.
+Natasha Straley is an independent narrative film director working between New York City, San Antonio, Texas and Los Angeles.
 She began as an actor before accepting roles on the other side of the camera in 2010.
 She worked on various film productions sifting through every department until directing naturally rose to the surface in 2016.

 She has directed several short films, which have screened at festivals across the country.
-She is currently working on her first feature, SIDESTEP, after receiving a grant from the San Antonio Film Commission.
-She was also awarded the Michelle Mower Female Filmmaker of the Year Award from Austin Revolution Film Festival, 2018.
+She just completed the proof-of-concept short film, SIDESTEP, after receiving a grant from the San Antonio Film Commission.
+She was awarded the Michelle Mower Female Filmmaker of the Year Award from Austin Revolution Film Festival, 2018.
+She received the San Antonio Film Commission in 2019 for a new short documentary designed to interweave opposing viewpoints along the border of Texas.

 Select directing credits include the post-apocalyptic action film, THE RESISTANCE; the lonely romantic comedy, UP OR OUT; the comedic social commentary - CAULIFLOWER; the delicately nuanced slice-of-life film, FINISHED.